Smithophis

 Smithophis is a genus of snakes in the subfamily Natricinae of the family Colubridae; the one species that was known prior to 2019 had been classified under the genus Rhabdops, but was removed in the process of erecting the new genus Smithophis.
 The genus is endemic to Asia.
 It is named for Malcolm Arthur Smith, a British herpetologist who was active in Indian herpetology.

-Species of Smithophis
+Species

 The following species are recognized as being valid: